South Mecklenburg High School

 South Mecklenburg High School is a public secondary school located in Charlotte, North Carolina.
 It is part of the Charlotte Mecklenburg School District.
 Locally it is known as "South Meck" (or simply just "South").
 Its mascot is the Sabre and the school colors are red, black, and white.
 The attendance boundary includes nearby Pineville.

 Faculty

 Several South Meck teachers and counselors hold National Board Certification, with many more working towards certification.
 The faculty teacher pages can be found on South Meck High School's web page.

 Athletics

-The South Mecklenburg Sabres are a member of the North Carolina High School Athletic Association (NCHSAA).
+The South Mecklenburg Sabres are a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as an 8A school.
+It is a part of the Greater Charlotte 7A/8A Conference.
 South Mecklenburg has had many state championship teams, as well as individual state champion athletes in a variety of sports.
-Below are sports that South Mecklenburg has to offer for its students:
+Listed below are the different sports that South Mecklenburg offers for its students: